rumpiguha/shopping-cart/README.md

 **Architectural Summary**

-Angular 9 application (scaffolded with angular-cli) Built backend with ASP.Net Core and Angular 9
+Angular 9 application (scaffolded with angular-cli).

+Built backend with ASP.Net Core and front-end has Angular 9

 Unit tested via Karma, Jasmine and MSTest.